 To figure out which maple is right for your garden, consider these four factors:

 Zone: Most Japanese maples do well in zones 5 – 8.
-They can be grown in warmer zones, but can suffer from leaf scorch and require ample regular summer irrigation and protection from hot afternoon sun.
+They can be grown in warmer zones, but can suffer from leaf scorch.
+They require ample regular summer irrigation and protection from hot afternoon sun.
 In Zone 4, most Japanese maples (except for Velvet Viking™) are not reliable in the garden.
-It's possible for them to survive a year or two if the winter lows aren't too severe, but sooner or later, they will succumb to weather.
+It's possible for them to survive a year or two if the winter lows aren't too severe.
+Although, sooner or later, they will succumb to weather.
 They can, however, be grown in containers and, once dormant, overwintered in an unheated garage or other cool, sheltered location.
 A better option might be a Korean maple which is lovely and hardy to zone 4.

 Size and Form: Choosing the right one means knowing how you want to use it.
 Japanese maples range from 2 to 30 feet tall in forms that can be weeping, rounded, dwarf, mounding, upright, or cascading.
 Are you looking to create a grove of Japanese maples?
 Maybe create a spotlight with a solitary specimen?
 Do you want to fill a large container?
 Or perhaps a taller Japanese maple as the main attraction?

 Leaf Shape: Decide which type of foliage appeals to you.
 Once you’ve got the size and form figured out, think about foliage.
 Japanese maple foliage is primarily divided into two types: either palm-shaped (Acer palmatum), or delicate and lacy (Acer palmatum var. dissectum).
-There are fans of both types, and the choice is often informed by the style of the garden or the surrounding structures.
+There are fans of both types.
+The choice is often informed by the style of the garden or the surrounding structures.

 Leaf Color: What color of foliage appeals most?
-With a range of foliage colors–red, green, orange, purple, white, and pink depending on the season–Japanese maples are among the most colorful of trees.
-Some leaf out in brilliant reds in spring, change to green by summer, and finish the fall in yellows and oranges.
+With a range of foliage colors, Japanese maples are among the most colorful of trees.
+(Colors such as red, green, orange, purple, white, and pink depending on the season.)
+Some leaf out in brilliant reds in spring and change to green by summer.
+Then finish the fall in yellows and oranges.
 Others start red and stay red till autumn.
-Do you want a sequence of changing color from spring to fall or do you just really love rich, dramatic red throughout the seasons?
+Do you want a sequence of changing color from spring to fall?
+Or, do you just really love rich, dramatic red throughout the seasons?

 Once you have a handle on these considerations, it’s time to see some options!
-It's always best to visit your local garden center to get the best possible information on what grows very well in your specific region.
+It's always best to visit your local garden center.
+You'll get the best possible information on what grows very well in your specific region.

-To get you started here are some of our favorite Japanese maples divided by size and suggested ways to use them as well as care and planting info.
+To get you started here are some of our favorite Japanese maples divided by size.
+Also some suggested ways to use them as well as care and planting info.